shelleyolivia/learn-tutorials/network-documentation/polkadot/tutorials/runtime-upgrade.md

 };
 ```

-Our upgrade will add new function to `kitties` pallet called `breed`, here is the implementation:
+Our upgrade will add a new function to `kitties` pallet called `breed`, here is the implementation:

 ```rust
 /// Breed kitties